Sreedeepthinukala/CVAT/installation_guide.md

 Now download and update user name and password in <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/cvat_api_testing.py">automation.py</a></p>and run it.

-Once ran successfully, refresh CVAT localhost and you will be able to see that all images in the given folder are created as tasks and ready for annotatio.
+Once ran successfully, refresh CVAT localhost and you will be able to see that all images in the given folder are created as tasks and ready to annotate.